JamesPhippsTan/EnvGen_ExpVar/README.md

 Developmental_time - used for egg-adult survival eclosion day statistics (Figure 3 and supplement).

 GraVe_Mapping - Gra(mmar) Ve(qtl) mappping in each diet (Figure 4 and supplement).
-Snakemake pipeline in the works for better flow and ease of reproducibility.
+Contains modified versions of tensorqtl python codes (substitute these files into an existing conda installation) and veqtl mapper D code (requires substitution and building from source, highlighted in https://funpopgen.github.io/veqtl-mapper/).
+Snakemake pipeline in progress for better flow and ease of reproducibility.